cfung89/surf.nvim/README.md

     search = "<leader>o", -- toggle Surf window
   },

-  search_history_limit = 500, -- limit length of search history in cached file
-  default_engine = "Google",
+  history_limit = 500, -- limit length of search and calculator history in cached file default_engine = "Google",

   -- Engines must be of the form: